tsnl/qy/doc/v1/001-Pitch.md

   - assignment always re-binds slots, so `mut` only controls slot mutability, not exterior mutability via slot/interior mutability of boxed instance.
     `mut` is the opposite of C#'s `readonly`
-  - exception: when `mut id: *T`, then 're-binding' the slot involves overwriting the datum, exactly like a value type.
   - no arguments can be marked as `mut` since these slots cannot be re-bound
 - Every function is a method (but not a closure)
   - closures can be provided with functors (ahh, C++ before C++11)